BBA Semester Application

 You should also watch this short video outlining each step of the application.
 The answers to many questions you may have can be found in these resources, so please be sure to review carefully before contacting our office.

 Before You Apply

-If you are interested in studying abroad, the first step is attending an information session.
+If you are interested in studying abroad on a Semester or Summer Exchange program, the first step is attending an information session.

 After you attend an information session, you can schedule your required advising appointment with a BBA International Programs Coordinator.

 - Start some basic online research, including our website and blog

 During the meeting, we will discuss:

 - Your major, course planning and the best program locations for you

 - Scholarship opportunities and funding